package tls

 A Conn represents a secured connection.
 It implements the net.Conn interface.
 Close closes the connection.
 CloseWrite shuts down the writing side of the connection.
 It should only be called once the handshake has completed and does not call CloseWrite on the underlying connection.
 Most callers should just use [Conn.Close].
 ConnectionState returns basic TLS details about the connection.
 Handshake runs the client or server handshake protocol if it has not yet been run.
 Most uses of this package need not call Handshake explicitly: the first [Conn.Read] or [Conn.Write] will call it automatically.
 For control over canceling or setting a timeout on a handshake, use [Conn.HandshakeContext] or the [Dialer]'s DialContext method instead.
 In order to avoid denial of service attacks, the maximum RSA key size allowed in certificates sent by either the TLS server or client is limited to 8192 bits.
 This limit can be overridden by setting tlsmaxrsasize in the GODEBUG environment variable (e.g. GODEBUG=tlsmaxrsasize=4096).
 HandshakeContext runs the client or server handshake protocol if it has not yet been run.
 The provided Context must be non-nil.
 If the context is canceled before the handshake is complete, the handshake is interrupted and an error is returned.
 Once the handshake has completed, cancellation of the context will not affect the connection.
 Most uses of this package need not call HandshakeContext explicitly: the first [Conn.Read] or [Conn.Write] will call it automatically.
 LocalAddr returns the local network address.
 NetConn returns the underlying connection that is wrapped by c.
 Note that writing to or reading from this connection directly will corrupt the TLS session.
 OCSPResponse returns the stapled OCSP response from the TLS server, if any.
 (Only valid for client connections.)
 Read reads data from the connection.
 As Read calls [Conn.Handshake], in order to prevent indefinite blocking a deadline must be set for both Read and [Conn.Write] before Read is called when the handshake has not yet completed.
 See [Conn.SetDeadline], [Conn.SetReadDeadline], and [Conn.SetWriteDeadline].
 RemoteAddr returns the remote network address.
 SetDeadline sets the read and write deadlines associated with the connection.
 A zero value for t means [Conn.Read] and [Conn.Write] will not time out.
 After a Write has timed out, the TLS state is corrupt and all future writes will return the same error.
 SetReadDeadline sets the read deadline on the underlying connection.
 A zero value for t means [Conn.Read] will not time out.
 SetWriteDeadline sets the write deadline on the underlying connection.
 A zero value for t means [Conn.Write] will not time out.
 After a [Conn.Write] has timed out, the TLS state is corrupt and all future writes will return the same error.
 VerifyHostname checks that the peer certificate chain is valid for connecting to host.
 If so, it returns nil; if not, it returns an error describing the problem.
 Write writes data to the connection.
 As Write calls [Conn.Handshake], in order to prevent indefinite blocking a deadline must be set for both [Conn.Read] and Write before Write is called when the handshake has not yet completed.
 See [Conn.SetDeadline], [Conn.SetReadDeadline], and [Conn.SetWriteDeadline]. *Conn : internal/bisect.Writer *Conn : io.Closer *Conn : io.ReadCloser *Conn : io.Reader *Conn : io.ReadWriteCloser *Conn : io.ReadWriter *Conn : io.WriteCloser *Conn : io.Writer *Conn : net.Conn func Client(conn net.Conn, config *Config) *Conn func Dial(network, addr string, config *Config) (*Conn, error) func DialWithDialer(dialer *net.Dialer, network, addr string, config *Config) (*Conn, error) func Server(conn net.Conn, config *Config) *Conn

-CurveID is the type of a TLS identifier for an elliptic curve.
+CurveID is the type of a TLS identifier for a key exchange mechanism.
 See https://www.iana.org/assignments/tls-parameters/tls-parameters.xml#tls-parameters-8.
-In TLS 1.3, this type is called NamedGroup, but at this time this library only supports Elliptic Curve based groups.
-See RFC 8446, Section 4.2.7. ( CurveID) String() string CurveID : expvar.Var CurveID : fmt.Stringer const CurveP256 const CurveP384 const CurveP521 const X25519
+In TLS 1.2, this registry used to support only elliptic curves.
+In TLS 1.3, it was extended to other groups and renamed NamedGroup.
+See RFC 8446, Section 4.2.7.
+It was then also extended to other mechanisms, such as hybrid post-quantum KEMs. ( CurveID) String() string CurveID : expvar.Var CurveID : fmt.Stringer const CurveP256 const CurveP384 const CurveP521 const X25519

 Dialer dials TLS connections given a configuration and a Dialer for the underlying connection.
 Config is the TLS configuration to use for new connections.
 A nil configuration is equivalent to the zero configuration; see the documentation of Config for the defaults.
 NetDialer is the optional dialer to use for the TLS connections' underlying TCP connections.
 A nil NetDialer is equivalent to the net.Dialer zero value.
 Dial connects to the given network address and initiates a TLS handshake, returning the resulting TLS connection.
 The returned [Conn], if any, will always be of type *[Conn].
 Dial uses context.Background internally; to specify the context, use [Dialer.DialContext].
 DialContext connects to the given network address and initiates a TLS handshake, returning the resulting TLS connection.
 The provided Context must be non-nil.
 If the context expires before the connection is complete, an error is returned.
 Once successfully connected, any expiration of the context will not affect the connection.
 The returned [Conn], if any, will always be of type *[Conn].

 A QUICConn represents a connection which uses a QUIC implementation as the underlying transport as described in RFC 9001.
 Methods of QUICConn are not safe for concurrent use.
 Close closes the connection and stops any in-progress handshake.
 ConnectionState returns basic TLS details about the connection.
 HandleData handles handshake bytes received from the peer.
 It may produce connection events, which may be read with [QUICConn.NextEvent].
 NextEvent returns the next event occurring on the connection.
 It returns an event with a Kind of [QUICNoEvent] when no events are available.
 SendSessionTicket sends a session ticket to the client.
 It produces connection events, which may be read with [QUICConn.NextEvent].
 Currently, it can only be called once.
 SetTransportParameters sets the transport parameters to send to the peer.
 Server connections may delay setting the transport parameters until after receiving the client's transport parameters.
 See [QUICTransportParametersRequired].
 Start starts the client or server handshake protocol.
 It may produce connection events, which may be read with [QUICConn.NextEvent].
-Start must be called at most once. *QUICConn : io.Closer func QUICClient(config *QUICConfig) *QUICConn func QUICServer(config *QUICConfig) *QUICConn
+Start must be called at most once.
+StoreSession stores a session previously received in a QUICStoreSession event in the ClientSessionCache.
+The application may process additional events or modify the SessionState before storing the session. *QUICConn : io.Closer func QUICClient(config *QUICConfig) *QUICConn func QUICServer(config *QUICConfig) *QUICConn

 QUICEncryptionLevel represents a QUIC encryption level used to transmit handshake messages. ( QUICEncryptionLevel) String() string QUICEncryptionLevel : expvar.Var QUICEncryptionLevel : fmt.Stringer func (*QUICConn).HandleData(level QUICEncryptionLevel, data []byte) error const QUICEncryptionLevelApplication const QUICEncryptionLevelEarly const QUICEncryptionLevelHandshake const QUICEncryptionLevelInitial

 A QUICEvent is an event occurring on a QUIC connection.
 The type of event is specified by the Kind field.
 The contents of the other fields are kind-specific.
 Set for QUICTransportParameters, QUICSetReadSecret, QUICSetWriteSecret, and QUICWriteData.
 The contents are owned by crypto/tls, and are valid until the next NextEvent call.
 Kind QUICEventKind Set for QUICSetReadSecret, QUICSetWriteSecret, and QUICWriteData.
+Set for QUICResumeSession and QUICStoreSession.
 Set for QUICSetReadSecret and QUICSetWriteSecret. func (*QUICConn).NextEvent() QUICEvent

-A QUICEventKind is a type of operation on a QUIC connection. const QUICHandshakeDone const QUICNoEvent const QUICRejectedEarlyData const QUICSetReadSecret const QUICSetWriteSecret const QUICTransportParameters const QUICTransportParametersRequired const QUICWriteData
+A QUICEventKind is a type of operation on a QUIC connection. const QUICHandshakeDone const QUICNoEvent const QUICRejectedEarlyData const QUICResumeSession const QUICSetReadSecret const QUICSetWriteSecret const QUICStoreSession const QUICTransportParameters const QUICTransportParametersRequired const QUICWriteData

-EarlyData specifies whether the ticket may be used for 0-RTT. func (*QUICConn).SendSessionTicket(opts QUICSessionTicketOptions) error
+EarlyData specifies whether the ticket may be used for 0-RTT.
+Extra [][]byte func (*QUICConn).SendSessionTicket(opts QUICSessionTicketOptions) error

 RecordHeaderError is returned when a TLS record header is invalid.
 Conn provides the underlying net.Conn in the case that a client sent an initial handshake that didn't look like TLS.
 It is nil if there's already been a handshake or a TLS alert has been written to the connection.
 Msg contains a human readable string that describes the error.
 RecordHeader contains the five bytes of TLS record header that triggered the error. ( RecordHeaderError) Error() string RecordHeaderError : error